openmm/openmm-cookbook/index.rst

 * :doc:`The OpenMM Cookbook <cookbook>` contains short code examples for common tasks you can perform in OpenMM.
-* :doc:`The OpenMM Tutorials <tutorials>` are longer examples that walk you through specific simulation methods.
+* :doc:`The OpenMM Tutorials <tutorials>` include a series of introductory tutorials useful for getting started with OpenMM, as well as various in-depth examples that walk you through specific simulation methods.
 * In addition to these categories, you can also :ref:`browse a list of examples by tag <genindex>`.